Appeals Court upholds landmark ruling ordering tobacco companies to pay billions - Red Deer Advocate

 One lawsuit was started by people who were addicted to cigarettes and couldn’t quit, and the second was brought by those who had suffered from cancer or emphysema.

-Some 76 witnesses testified at the Superior Court trial and nearly 43,000 documents were deposited as evidence, including internal tobacco company documents that showed smokers didn’t know or understand the risks associated with cigarettes.
+Some 76 witnesses testified at the Superior Court trial and nearly 43,000 documents were entered into evidence, including internal tobacco company documents that showed smokers didn’t know or understand the risks associated with cigarettes.

-The three cigarette companies argued their customers knew the risks of smoking.
-Moreover, the firms claimed their products were sold legally under strict regulation by the federal government.

-Trudel estimated that after the appeal ruling, the total damages owed by the companies would be more than $17-billion.